lizsites/Atrades/README.md

 - If there is a tie for second most influence in a region, all players who are tied receive rubles as if they normally held second most influence in the region - $1.

+- If a player gets to either the Russian Far East or Siberia, Each player who scores receives an additional 4 rubles.
+However, in order to score these areas, a plaayer must be a majority leader in one of the western regions.

+After scoring, players in turn order may pay 1 ruble to the majority leader of northwestern russia to move one cube to the right along the railroad.

 # End of Game